Ayumu Iwasa: FIA Formula 3 Championship

-Iwasa's focus for the year would lie in the FIA Formula 3 Championship, where he drove for the same team alongside Stanek and fellow Red Bull Junior Jak Crawford.
+Iwasa's focus for the year would lie in the FIA Formula 3 Championship, where he drove for the same team alongside Staněk and fellow Red Bull Junior Jak Crawford.
 He had a difficult first round, a poor qualifying saw Iwasa take seventh place and two points during Race 2, in his only points' finish during that weekend.
 The next round went better for him in Circuit Paul Ricard, he qualified eighth.
 In Race 1, he jumped two places to third at the start and later made a position on Calan Williams on lap 7, soon passing Logan Sargeant three laps later.
 However that move would be deemed illegal as he passed the American off-track, and was given a five-second time penalty.
 Iwasa finished third at the flag and was demoted to eighth.
 Race 2 saw Iwasa fall from fourth to ninth, while in Race 3 he ended the weekend with more points in seventh.
 At the Red Bull Ring, Iwasa started 19th in Race 1 and finished ninth, but was disqualified due to disobeying the instruction to pit while being shown the black and orange flag.
 He recovered to 14th in Race 2, and in a chaotic Race 3 scored points once more in sixth place.

 At the Hungaroring, he qualified tenth.
 Starting third, he remained in the position until lap 8, where he was up to second following leader Jonny Edgar's retirement.
 He would finish second behind Lorenzo Colombo, but Colombo would penalised for a safety car infringement, giving Iwasa for his maiden and only F3 win.
 He would score a tenth and a twelfth place finishes in Race 2 and Race 3 respectively.
 A difficult round at Spa-Francorchamps, saw Iwasa score no points, but bounced back in Zandvoort with ninth place in qualifying.
 He achieved his second podium in Race 1, finishing third behind Arthur Leclerc and Logan Sargeant after reverse polesitter Amaury Cordeel spun.
 In Race 2, Iwasa went off wide and dropped to last, ultimately retiring from the race.
 He finished 11th in Race 3.
 In Sochi, Iwasa finished tenth and ninth in Race 1 and Race 3, respectively.
 The Japanese driver finished the season in twelfth place overall, and fourth among rookies in the series.
 He also beat both of his teammates in the standings.